LEIC-ES-2024-25/2LEIC15T1/README.md

 * Tiago Catelas Ribeiro Correia (up202306129@up.pt)
 * Luís Martim Barbosa Cabral Ferreira (up202208429@up.pt)
 * Ladielson Cabral Renner (up202309824@up.pt)
 ---
+## ⚠️ Project Development Notes

+### Github Commits and FlutterFlow Workflow
+During the first two sprints, all development work was committed directly to GitHub using FlutterFlow's "Push to GitHub" feature.
+In Sprint 3, the commit process followed a mixed approach.
+FlutterFlow has a built-in version control system (VCS) that operates independently of GitHub.
+As a result, some commits were made within FlutterFlow's internal VCS, while others were pushed directly to GitHub.
+Regardless, the complete and final Flutter code is available in the "flutterflow" branch.
+For reference and contribution history, the commit messages that were recorded only within FlutterFlow's VCS — and thus not visible on GitHub — are documented here:

+---
 ## Business Modelling